Shannon Entropy and Kullback-Leibler Divergence in Multivariate Log Fundamental Skew-Normal and Related Distributions

-The multivariate analog of the Skew-Normal distribution was introduced by Azzalini and Dalla Valle (1996).
-Branco and Dey (2001) and Azzalini and Capitanio (2003) presented the univariate and multivariate skew-t distributions, which extend the respective skew-normal distributions by allowing to control the tails of the distribution with the additional degrees of freedom parameter.
-The book of Genton (2004) and the paper of Azzalini (2005) are the main sources of a detailed discussion of this distributions properties.
-In this paper we make use of the Canonical Fundamental Skew-Normal (CFUSN) family of distributions introduced in Arellano-Valle and Genton (2005).
-We have the following definition. \begin{definicao} We say that $Z^*$ has a $k$-variate canonical fundamental skew-normal (CFUSN) distribution with a $k \times m$ skewness matrix $\Delta$, which will be denoted by $Z^*\sim CFUSN_{k,m} (\Delta)$, if its density is given by
+The multivariate analog of the SN distribution was introduced in \cite{AzDa96} and it is a particular case of the CFUSN family of distributions introduced in \cite{ArGe05}.
+We say that $\bZ$ has a $n$-variate CFUSN distribution with a $n \times m$ skewness matrix $\bDelta$, which will be denoted by $\bZ\sim CFUSN_{n,m} (\bDelta)$, if its pdf is given by